occisn/elisp-utils/README.md

 This repository is not supposed to be forked or included in another project.
 It is more a kind of shelf with many functions, where each function is self-supporting.

+Many functions are proposed with a 'traditional' implementation, not relying on `cl-xxx` functions.
 Tests can be performed with `(ert '(tag elisp-utils))`

 File **dates.el**